andrewnvu/Calculating-Bodyfat-using-10-Fold-Cross-Validation/README.md

 At least 10 - 15 different combinations were required for project requirements.

-The best combination or predictors that I have found to be best: log(Height), Neck, Chest, log(Abdomen), Hip, Thigh, Knee, log(Forearm), Wrist
+The best combination of predictors that I have found to be best out of my 15 combinations: log(Height), Neck, Chest, log(Abdomen), Hip, Thigh, Knee, log(Forearm), Wrist

-This project was made for my Data Science course at CSUF
+Project was made with RStudio for my Data Science course at CSUF.